top of page

 Another time, we were heading to a location where a jewelry vendor in Scottsdale wanted us to have food sold at the back alley of his store to attract business.
 We were willing to try everything so we said ok.
 On our way there, we made a U-turn and as we looked in the rear view mirror, we saw the flat top of our griddle fall off the trailer, and before we could make another U-turn to go retrieve it, one car, then another truck drove right over it. “ta-tung, ta-tung” You know those scenes in movies that happened in slow-motion?
 They were happening right before our eyes…nooooooooooooo!!!!!

-One time (at band camp) we had to drive on a long dirt bumpy road to get to hidden lake, and among the dust that covered all our equipment (that we had to spend half an hour cleaning off before starting to serve) we got to our location, backed into our spot (something Nick is a pro at) we saw that one of the wheels of the prep fridge was unhinged and the fridge was free flowing, threatening to tip over in a major way.
+One time (at band camp) we had to drive on a long dirt bumpy road to get to a beautifyl place called Hidden Lake, and among the dust that covered all our equipment (that we had to spend half an hour cleaning off before starting to serve) we got to our location, backed into our spot (something Nick is a pro at) we saw that one of the wheels of the prep fridge was unhinged and the fridge was free flowing, threatening to tip over in a major way.

 Mother’s day, we made an elaborate brunch of quiche, crepes, French toast, and egg breakfast panini, we set up, and a terrible wind storm blew our tent away and broke it, even though we had tent weights.
 Read our blog about tent weights and you’ll know what we went through just to get them.
 All the food went tumbling on the pavement, including a whole quiche that had just been baked..
 We got 2 customers that day, and a lot of clean up.